-If you are feeling tired and irritated, if you’re yelling at your kids and your partner, or having difficulty focusing on work and lacking your usual energy and motivation, you are not alone.
+If you are feeling tired and irritated, yelling at your kids and partner, or having difficulty focusing and lacking your usual energy and motivation, you are not alone.

-The reality is that most of us are barely getting through the day.
+The reality is most of us are barely getting through the day.

 Every one of us is facing challenges, uncertainty, and change.
-It is hard.
-We are all struggling.
-And life is not continuing on as usual.
+It’s hard.
+We’re all struggling.
+And life is not continuing as usual.

 The negative emotions that are arising in all of us as we forge on through this pandemic are significant and impactful.
 They need to be acknowledged.
 But they don’t need to consume us.

-The following are a few tips for preventing burnout from negative emotions and adding a bit of hope to these trying times.
+The following are a few tips for how to prevent COVID-19 burnout from negative emotions.
+And they just might add a bit of hope to these trying times.

 The well-known work of Elizabeth Kubler-Ross on the stages of grief seems to describe well what we are going through now.
 The five stages of grief and loss put forth in her 1969 book On Death and Dying are: 1) Denial; 2) Anger; 3) Bargaining; 4) Depression; 5) Acceptance.

-When the reality started to, literally, hit home, many people became angry.
+When the reality started to hit home, many people became angry.
 We were angry we had to stay home, angry we had to change our way of life and lose some of the freedoms we enjoy on a daily basis.

-Then we started to bargain—maybe we would mostly stay home, but still host a dinner party, or governors would restrict large gatherings but allow businesses to stay open.
-When restrictions clamped down further, we tried to make deals with ourselves—if we could only go back to work, we really would give it 100% every day, or if we could have childcare again, we would appreciate every second of it and be super productive.
+Then we started to bargain—governors would restrict large gatherings but allow businesses to stay open.
+When restrictions clamped down further, we tried to make deals with ourselves—if we could only go back to work, we really would give it 100% every day.

 Eventually, the panicked shopping and schedules full of Zoom calls subsided.
 Depression was setting in.
 It became harder to roll out of bed and open our computers for our first meeting of the day.
 Harder to keep the kitchen clean for the next meal.
 We didn’t know how long this pandemic and the changes and fear were going to last.